dxoverdy/Gliderol2MQTT/README.md

 <a href="Pics\Assembly\OnBenchWithDisplay.JPG" target="_new"><img src="Pics\Assembly\Small\OnBenchWithDisplay.JPG"/></a>

 Ideally it will connect to WiFi (confirming those details are right) and connect to MQTT (confirming those details are right) and you should be left with a screen which shows, in effect, a garbage garage door status.
 You should see periodic messages on your MQTT broker.
 I suggest using [MQTT Explorer](https://mqtt-explorer.com/).
+Try posting an MQTT message to each of the Set Target, Open, Close and Stop topics to ensure the correct relay flashes/clicks.
+If everything works, great!
 Congratulations.
 You are ready to take out to the garage for final setup.